-Become an Expert Saver
+Become an Expert Saver in 2020

 We all know that saving is important to our financial wellness.
 To meet your goals—whether reducing debt, retirement planning or making a big-ticket purchase—it’s best to come up with an actionable savings plan.
 In fact, those with a plan are twice as likely to save successfully.

 Do you have enough set aside to cover a $1,000 unexpected bill?
 If not, setting up an emergency fund is your first savings step.
 About half of Americans do not have a $1,000 emergency fund, so you are certainly not alone.

 Next Steps: Open an Easy Savings Account at your local Saratoga National Bank.
 Then set up automatic transfers of $20 a week from your checking account to your savings account.
 You’ll have more than $1,000 saved after a year, and you’ll earn interest on the funds you are setting aside.
 Easy money!
 (If you prefer to start smaller, you can do that too.)

 With funds saved for the unexpected, you can focus on the bigger picture.
 Define your short-term and long-term goals.
 Do you want to save for a dream vacation or a new home?
 Are your goals years away, such as saving for retirement or your child’s college?
 How much do you need to save total to reach each of your goals?